Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 These lines of a great poet seem utterly relevant here.

-Together, with laughter and tears,For forty years we’ve come together From various corners of the world,To gather near the cool waters of Vembanadu Lake.
+340 × 4 = 1360 days, spent together, with laughter and tears,For forty years we’ve come together From various corners of the world,to gather near the cool waters of Vembanadu Lake.

 The only connection with home was through occasional visits once in six months.